Essence Carson: Philanthropy

 In 2012, Carson partnered with Health Equity Initiative, a non-profit organization to launch an educational campaign to raise awareness of health disparities, as well as encourage community action and partnerships for health equity.

 Music

 Other than professional basketball, Carson is also a hip-hop artist and producer under the name Pr3pE (pronounced "Preppy").
 On November 12, 2013, she independently released her first album called Broken Diary.
-Carson, had also produced 70% of the album.
+Carson also produced 70% of the album.
 She had released music videos for two singles off the album called "Hater" and "Love Letter".
-Carson had also noted that her musical influences are Stevie Wonder, Ray Charles, Jay-Z, MC Lyte, Missy Elliott and J. Cole.
+Carson also noted that her musical influences are Stevie Wonder, Ray Charles, Jay-Z, MC Lyte, Missy Elliott and J. Cole.
 In January 2016, Carson hinted on social media that she's working on a second album.
 On March 25, 2016, Carson released a mixtape called No Subz which she self-produced and wrote.

 Personal life

 Carson has a younger brother named Shaquille Thomas, who played basketball for the University of Cincinnati Bearcats.
 Carson graduated with a degree in Psychology and a minor in Music from Rutgers University in 2008.
 Carson also plays the piano, saxophone, electric bass guitar, and drums.
 In 2018, Carson enrolled in the ARTium Recordings internship program.
 She now works for Universal/Capitol Music Group as Manager of Priority Records.